What is Hierarchical Clustering in Python?

 What is Hierarchical Clustering?

-Hierarchical clustering groups similar objects into a dendrogram.
+Clustering Hierarchical groups similar objects into a dendrogram.
 It merges similar clusters iteratively, starting with each data point as a separate cluster.
 This creates a tree-like structure that shows the relationships between clusters and their hierarchy.

 The dendrogram from hierarchical clustering reveals the hierarchy of clusters at different levels, highlighting natural groupings in the data.
-It provides a visual representation of the relationships between clusters, helping to identify patterns and outliers, making it a useful tool for exploratory data analysis.
-For example :
+It provides a visual representation of the relationships between clusters, helping to identify patterns and outliers, making it a valuable tool for exploratory data analysis.
+For example, let’s say we have the below points, and we want to cluster them into groups:

 initial points ,Hierarchical clustering